tgildeng/portfolio/README.md

 Maker Portfolio - selected works from my Soft Technologies minor at CMU.
 During my time at CMU I completed a Soft Technologies minor in IDeATe, an interdisciplinary department focused on prototyping and making.
 I have been interested in sewing since I was a young child, inspiring me to explore costume design, natural dyes, textile design, machine fabrication, and more.

+SCF 2023 Sweater Proposal - summary of my work with CMU Textiles Lab, Summer 2023.
+Written September 2023.
+This document was submitted to ACM SCF as a demo proposal, and gives a more detailed description of our development of a machine-knittable sweater.
+It also includes additional test images that are not in the Maker Portfolio.
+I contributed to the writing of this document.

 I do not give permission for any material in this repository to be used to train AI models.